Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 ## Schedule

 You will have 6 weeks to complete this project.
-Your work should be organized along the following schedule
+Your work will be organized according to the following schedule

 - Classes 1 - 3: Research topics of interest, identify a suitable project
 - Classes 4 - 6: Data exploration, visualization and pre-processing